petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 !!! note
     When you set a URL in a link action, the Data Set component automatically adds `redirect` and `backURL` parameters, with the `backURL` parameter set to the URL of the Data Set's page.
 If you can't navigate back to the Data Set from the destination page, ensure that the destination page handles the parameters correctly.

-1. (Optional) Enter a *Headless Action Key*.
-With the Action key, administrators can associate an action to a headless endpoint (e.g. GET, POST, and DELETE).
+1. (Optional) Enter a [*Headless Action Key*](../../../headless-delivery/consuming-apis/consuming-rest-services.md#headless-action-keys).
+With the action key, administrators can connect an action to a headless endpoint (e.g. GET, POST, and DELETE).

-   For example, use `replace` to modify an entry as an item action or use `create` to add a new entry as a creation action.

 1. (Optional) If you are using the Link action as an item type, you can [set a *Confirmation Message*](#setting-confirmation-and-status-messages) for it.